torakku/v/README.md

 Just run it as `cagliostro`.

-A `cagliostro.json` file must exist in the working directory.
+There must exist a `cagliostro.json` file in the working directory.

 ## Commands